Jerlinchellam12/assignment-8-Jerlinchellam12/README.md

 Documentation

-# Ensemble Learning for Complex Regression — Bike Share Demand Prediction
+# Ensemble Learning for Complex Regression Modeling on Bike Share Data

 ## Introduction
 This project focuses on predicting the total count of rented bikes in a city’s bike-sharing system using **ensemble learning techniques**.
 Accurate forecasting helps the city manage inventory and resources effectively.
 Since bike demand depends on many factors like weather, season, and time, this becomes a **complex regression problem** with non-linear relationships.